19hours/sg-statutes/Acts/Mental Health (Care and Treatment) Act.md

 Delete sub-paragraph (a) and substitute the following sub-paragraph:

-“(a)
+“

-is mentally disordered and incapable of managing himself or his affairs;”.
+(a) is mentally disordered and incapable of managing himself or his affairs;

-(33)
+”.

-National Heritage Board Act
+(33) National Heritage Board Act